The Ultimate Guide for Framemeister

-The XRGB-mini Framemeister (usually just called Framemeister) is a complex digital upscaler made by a Japanese company named Micomsoft and is targeted specifically for retro gaming.
-It’s intended to work with different analogue signals (and also digital) and can convert and upscale them into an almost clean digital signal, which is then output via the very common HDMI interface.
+The XRGB-mini Framemeister (usually just called Framemeister ot XRGB-mini) is a complex digital upscaler made by a Japanese company named Micomsoft and is targeted specifically for retro gaming.
+It’s intended to work with different analogue signals (and also digital) and can convert and upscale them to an almost clean digital signal, which is then output via the very common nowadays HDMI interface.
 The device has multiple options to accept, process and output video and audio signals, but the main focus is on video, of course.
-It is one of the best solutions for retro consoles, because it can properly process older signals and improve the image quality.
+It is one of the best solutions for retro consoles, because it can properly process older signals and can improve the image quality.

 While there are also a couple of other good alternatives (like OSSC or some very expensive professional video processors), you need to consider, that Framemeister has not only a lot of inputs, but also has functions, other upscalers do not have, like digital zoom, aspect ratio control, manual scaling, resolution upscaling (instead of just line doubling).
 It will also adapt the frequency (old consoles may use non-compatible frequencies), so that you have the maximal compatibility with modern TVs.

-A modern TV Set (LCD or LED) almost always misinterprets signals below 480i and tries to deinterlace and only then upscale them (which is just pointless!), instead of just line doubling them to a bigger resolution (e.g. 480p or 720p).
-For instance, if it recognizes the signal at all, it considers 240p signals (output by most retro gaming consoles) as a part of interlaced signal (e.g. as if it were 480i/576i).
-It converts the 240p into an interlaced signal, then applies (sometimes very basic) deinterlacing algorithms to convert it into a progressive one and only then upscales it.
-This results in a very bad image quality and the whole process takes a lot of time, meaning the input lag (the time between the button press and all actions on the screen) is just too long.
+A modern TV Set (LCD or LED) almost always misinterprets signals below 480i and tries to deinterlace and only then upscale them (which is just pointless!), instead of just line doubling them to a higher resolution (e.g. 480p, 720p or higher).
+For instance, if it recognises the signal at all, it considers 240p signals (output by most retro gaming consoles) as an interlaced signal (e.g. as if it were 480i/576i).
+It converts the 240p (progressive!) to an interlaced signal, then applies (sometimes very basic) deinterlacing algorithms to convert it into a progressive one and only then upscales it.
+This results in very bad image quality and the whole process takes a lot of time, meaning the input lag (the time between the button press and actions on the screen) is just too long.

-You won’t experience this on old CRT TV-Sets or monitors, which still work with those old formats, so some would just recommend to buy a professional video monitor.
+You won’t experience this on old CRT TVs or monitors, which still work with those old formats, so some would just recommend to buy a professional video monitor.

 Let’s have an example: let’s play Super Metroid on the SNES.
-On a monitor, which still accepts older formats (it tells me, that the current resolution ist 288p) the picture may look good (next screenshot is off-screen, 60Hz modded SNES connected via AV.
+On a monitor, which still accepts older formats (it tells me, that the current resolution ist 288p, for european SNES) the picture may look good (next screenshot is off-screen, 60Hz modded SNES connected via AV.
 The monitor is small, but it still looks good and is very playable):

 But as soon as we connect this console to a newer LCD/TV monitor… just look at this mess!

-AV: very blurred, dark picture, «energy 99» ist almost illegible, all details on both sides of the tunnel are blurred, totally blurred checkerboard pattern under the portal — very bad image quality indeed!
+AV: very blurred, dark picture, «energy 99» ist almost illegible, all details on both sides of the tunnel are blurred, totally blurred checkerboard pattern under the portal — very bad image quality!

-S-Video looks a bit better on the monitor (sharper), but on the TV it doesn’t make any improvements (because most TVs nowadays don’t recognize S-Video and just convert it to composite) (maybe a bit sharper patterns):
+S-Video looks a bit better on the monitor (sharper), but it makes barely any improvements (because most TVs nowadays don’t recognise S-Video and just convert it to composite) (note maybe a bit sharper patterns):

 More acceptable 1080p (you can also do extra adjustments to make it sharper):

 Just to compare: Framemeister is almost as good as 720p emulation with Retro Freak!
-Ok, emulation will look much better anyway… Similar good picture is provided only by Super NT.
+Ok, emulation will look much better anyway… Better picture is provided only by Super NT (with 1080p).

-- correct processing of old signals, without unnecessary deinterlacing or unwanted upscaling
+- Correct processing of old signals, without unnecessary deinterlacing

-- outputting in HDMI 1.3 (works with almost all modern TVs and monitors), since other output types become obsolete or incompatible (not all TV-Sets have SCART or even AV, not to mention S-Video!).
+- Outputting in HDMI 1.3 (works with almost all modern TVs and monitors), since other output types become obsolete or incompatible (not all TV-Sets have SCART or AV, not to mention S-Video!).
 Currect OLED LGs only have HDMI inputs, for example.

-- maintains and improves image quality and can apply special effects (scanlines, overlays)
+- Maintains and improves image quality and can apply different effects (scanlines, overlays)

 - What I personally miss is a separate audio output (rca or 3,5″), which would be great for those, who are using PC monitors without speakers